P.A.I.N.T Community Partner Application

 -Defining Arts Integration by Lynne B. Silverstein and Sean Layne, The John F. Kennedy Center for the Performing Arts

-- An undergraduate student pursuing a teaching degree from UW-Stout in Early Childhood Education or Art Education
+- An undergraduate student pursuing a teaching degree (also called a pre-service teacher) from UW-Stout in Early Childhood Education or Art Education.

 Expectations of the P.A.I.N.T. community organization include:

-- Hosting a pre-service teacher from the UW Stout Art Education or Early Childhood Education program as matched by A.I.M.'s PAINT Coordinator.
+- Hosting and supporting a pair of pre-service teacher interns from the UW-Stout Art Education or Early Childhood Education program arranged by A.I.M.'s P.A.I.N.T.
+Coordinator.

-- Supporting pre-service teacher interns in 40-hour “internships”, monitoring the planning and teaching of arts classes.
+- Monitoring the planning and teaching of the arts internship.

 - Providing feedback and reflection.